DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 DONE:
 -----

 * Renamings and file mergings to make the code more compact and streamlined.
-Removed set/getGlobal as it was used only once.
 * Edited menus and the About... dialog.
 * Add a KeyHistory shortcut for debugging etc. Make it configurable in pkl_eD.ini (eD_DebugInfo).
 * Add a Refresh hotkey.
 Reruns PKL in case something got stuck or similar.